CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

       cd ..
       ```

+   **Note:** If you get an `instruction not found` error while installing OpenBLAS, that probably means
+   your old assembler is incompatible with the Fortran compiler.
+Figure out how to update the assembler
+   or else install OpenBLAS 0.3.4 and suffer its threading bugs and inconsistent results.

 4. Create `~/.numpy-site.cfg` pointing to _your OpenBLAS installation directory._

    (If you want, you can download [site.cfg.example](https://github.com/numpy/numpy/blob/master/site.cfg.example) to your local file `~/.numpy-site.cfg` to start from their example configuration choices and documentation.)